bulentv/FDWjs/README.md

 FDWjs
 =====

-Javascript Floating &amp; Docking Windows
+Javascript Floating &amp; Docking Layout Library

 This is my first project on GH.
 I will try to create a docking/floating windows library in Javascript.